Skip to main content

 Bignai / Shutterstock

 The next step to traveling with beer and wine is knowing whether or not you can bring it through security as a carry-on or if it will need to be checked and travel in the cargo hold.
-As anyone who has traveled on a plane in the last few years knows there are TSA alcohol rules when flying with these liquids.
+As anyone who has traveled on a plane in the last few years knows, there are TSA alcohol rules for flying with these liquids.
 That pertains to alcoholic liquids as well.
 For carry-on, you can only bring bottles that are less than 3.4 ounces or 100 milliliters and are secured in a single quart-sized plastic bag.
-But in checked bags, you can bring up to 1.3 gallons or 5 liters per passenger.
-So, if you want to buy more than a mini bottle, you’ll also have to pay those checked baggage fees.
+But you can bring up to 1.3 gallons or 5 liters per passenger in checked bags.
+So, if you want to buy more than a mini bottle, you must also pay those checked baggage fees.

 A close-up of the Samsonite Freeform 24" Spinner suitcase.